milosgajdos/vaultops/README.md

 `vault` setup typically requires a lot of manual tasks:
 - initializing vault server
-- unsealing vault server or multiple servers in the same clsuter
+- unsealing vault server(s) in vault cluster
-- mounting backends of different types
+- mounting different kinds of vault backends
-- creating backend roles
+- creating vault backend roles
 - generating SSL certificates
-- configuring policies
+- configuring vault policies

-All of these tasks are usually performed via the `vault` cli utility which requires writing a lot of `shell` scripts that often grow into unmanageable full fledged monster `shell` programs which have no type checking or proper error handling.
+All of these tasks are usually performed using the well known `vault` cli tool which requires writing a lot of `shell` scripts which often grow into unmanageable full fledged monsters which have no type checking or proper error handling.

-`vaultops` utility addresses this problem by providing a simple manifest file which can be used to specify all the tasks required to perform a full `vault` setup once the `vault` is running. `vaultops` reads the manifest file and performs all the actions requsted by user. `vaultops` interacts directly with `vault` API and performs the requested tasks concurrently whenever possible.
-The user can choose to perform a full set up or only particular setup actions.`vaultops` provides a few subcommands.
+`vaultops` utility addresses this problem by providing a simple manifest file which can be used to specify all the tasks required to perform `vault` setup once the `vault` is running. `vaultops` reads the manifest file and performs all the actions requsted by user. `vaultops` interacts with `vault` via REST API and performs the requested tasks concurrently whenever possible.
+The user can choose to perform a full setup or only selected setup actions.`vaultops` provides several commands.

 # Quick start

-Install the project and run the tests:
+Fetch the project:

 ```
 $ go get github.com/milosgajdos83/vaultops
 ```

 Run the tests

 ```
 $ cd $GOPATH/src/github.com/milosgajdos83/vaultops
 $ make test